Skip to Content

 The third looks at the possibilities of other universes, while the final section focuses on the fate of the universe.

 Hyperspace is an intriguing book and is still relevant today despite being written such a long time ago.
-If you want to try and wrap your head around some difficult concepts in physics, then this book is a good place to start.
+If you want to try to wrap your head around some difficult concepts in physics, then this book is a good place to start.

 Beyond Einstein